Dean's Executive Advisory Board

 Gary Stark

-Gary Stark is a Senior Advisor for K-12 education with the Walton Personal Philanthropy Group, overseeing the work in the tri-state area of Arkansas, Missouri, and Oklahoma.
-Gary has worked in schools, the federal government, and philanthropic capacities throughout his 30-year career in education.
-He started his career as a classroom teacher in Tennessee and as an Arkansas principal earning national recognition by receiving the Milken Educator Award in 2001.
-Gary later became the vice president of the Milken Family Foundation where he focused on the recognition and support of educators in our society.
-In 2010, he became president and CEO of the National Institute for Excellence in Teaching (NIET), a national non-profit focused on educator effectiveness.
-Gary also served at the U.S. Department of Education and worked as an advisor to the U.S. Assistant Secretary of Education.
+Gary Stark, Ed.D., serves as chair of the board for the National Institute for Excellence in Teaching, a non-profit focused on educator effectiveness.
+He is also a senior advisor for K-12 education with the Walton Personal Philanthropy Group.
+Stark has worked in schools, the federal government and philanthropic capacities throughout his 30-year career in education.
+Stark's passion for improving education on a national scale stems from his own experience as an educator in Tennessee and Arkansas.
+He served as a classroom teacher and assistant principal and received the national Milken Educator Award as a principal in Arkansas in 2001.
+Stark later became the vice president of the Milken Family Foundation, where he focused on recognizing and supporting educators.
+In 2010, he became president and chief executive officer of NIET.
+Stark also served at the U.S. Department of Education and worked as an advisor to a U.S. assistant secretary of education.
 He holds a doctorate in educational administration from the University of Arkansas.
-He is a husband, father of two daughters, and military veteran.
+Stark was honored by College of Education and Health Professions Dean Kate Mamiseishvili as the recipient of the 2025 Dean’s Circle of Care Award.
+It honors those who exemplify exceptional care for the college and display abundant generosity with their time, guidance and support.
+Stark is a husband, father of two daughters and a military veteran.